 Aircraft Rental Agreement: current OAS Rental Aircraft Source List.

-Costs incurred for aircraft ordered from the Lower 48 or Canada as agreed and documented during the Daily Statewide Strategy Meeting and on the Resource Order.
+Costs incurred for aircraft ordered from other GACCs or Canada, as agreed and documented during the Daily Statewide Strategy Meeting and on the Resource Order.

 Aircraft availability and/or surcharges may be negotiated prior to the fire season.
 Costs will be included in the pre-season spreadsheet.